apache/pdfbox-docs/content/building.md

 We also have a read-only [Git mirror](https://git.apache.org/) which is further mirrored to GitHub as [apache/pdfbox](https://github.com/apache/pdfbox).

+The sources for the **Java ImageIO plugin for the JBIG2 image format** are available in the  [Apache Git Repository](https://git-wip-us.apache.org/repos/asf?p=pdfbox-jbig2.git) or can be loaded from [GitHub](https://github.com/apache/pdfbox-jbig2).

 ## Build dependencies

 ### PDFBox 1.8